 The book represents the finest example of Celtic Christian art.
 The intricate Celtic knot work having evolved to an elaborate art form from the stone carvings created by our earliest Celtic ancestors and found at megalithic sites found throughout Ireland.

 The Book of Kells can be viewed at the Old Library in Trinity College, Dublin.
 It attracts over half a million visitors a year and is a ‘must see’ for any visitor to Dublin.
-Our showroom is just a few minutes from Trinity College where you can view our great selection of Celtic knot wedding rings.
+Our workshop is just a few minutes walk from Trinity College where you can view our great selection of Celtic knot wedding rings.